Understanding Tinnitus

 |---|---|---|

-There is no single universal cure for tinnitus — but there are multiple highly effective strategies that, when combined correctly, achieve significant relief or complete habituation in the majority of patients.
+Multiple highly effective strategies achieve significant relief or complete habituation in the majority of patients.

-The goal is habituation — teaching your brain to reclassify tinnitus as a neutral background signal, like the hum of an air conditioner, so that you stop consciously perceiving it.
-This does not mean the tinnitus disappears (though it sometimes does); it means it stops causing distress.
-Most patients achieve this with a structured programme within 12–18 months.
+Habituation — teaching the brain to reclassify tinnitus as a neutral background signal — is the primary goal.
+Most patients achieve this within 12–18 months.
 The earlier treatment begins, the better the outcome.

 Treat the Underlying Cause First